DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 ### --cache

 If enabled, TestCafe proxy caches webpage dependencies (like styles and scripts) for webpages visited during tests.
-When TestCafe visits the page again later, it pulls assets from the cache instead of requesting them from server.
+When TestCafe revisits the page, it pulls assets from the cache instead of requesting them from the server.

+```sh
+testcafe chrome my-tests --cache
+```

-TestCafe emulates current browser's caching mechanism.
+TestCafe emulates the current browser's caching mechanism.
 TestCafe only caches resources that the browser itself would cache if run without TestCafe.

-TestCafe caches scripts, styles, fonts or other web assets, except for HTML and some other assets.
-Enable `--cache` whlie you test webpages that require plenty of external resources to decrease test run time.
+TestCafe caches scripts, styles, fonts, and other web assets, except for HTML.
+TestCafe doesn't cache HTML because that could interfere with [user roles](../guides/advanced-guides/authentication.md#user-roles).
+TestCafe caches assets that are *5 MB* in size at maximum.

-TODO: how do I know what gets cached exactly?
-TODO: what types of assets are cached exactly?
-TODO: what types assets are NOT cached (except HTML)?
+Enable `--cache` when you test asset-heavy webpages to decrease test run time.

 > Important!
 The `--cache` feature is experimental.
-Turn it off if you experience problems (
+Turn it off if you experience instabilities in your tests.
- TODO: what sort of problems may occur?)
->

-```sh
-testcafe chrome my-tests --cache
-```

-*Related configuration file property*: []().
+*Related configuration file property*: [cache]().

 ### --disable-page-caching